JAN VERSLEIJEN yesterday jumped the gun when he announced himself as the new head coach of Ajax Cape Town.

 It is believed that Versleijen, who has been serving in a consultant capacity, has been approached to do the job, but the club’s board still has to ratify his appointment.

-The board are due to sit down on Wednesday, and with their recent volatile history, the appointment of a new coach could yet again be put on ice.
+The board are due to sit down tomorrow, and with their recent volatile history, the appointment of a new coach could yet again be put on ice.

 However, the club’s own twitter account, as well as their website, was quiet about the appointment.
-The Urban Warriors’ chief executive, George Comitis, was also coy about the appointment on Monday, and didn’t wish to comment on the matter.
+The Urban Warriors’ chief executive, George Comitis, was also coy about the appointment yesterday, and didn’t wish to comment on the matter.

 Technical director Jan Pruijn has been the man in the hot seat since the departure of Maarten Stekelenburg after a poor start to the season.